Visby-class corvette: Production

-Finally, on 16 December 2009, the next two of the corvettes were delivered to the Swedish Navy by the Försvarets materielverk (FMV).
-The two ships, K32 and K33, were delivered with underwater and surface/air sensors fully integrated.
+Finally, on 16 December 2009, the next two of the corvettes, the K32 and the K33, were delivered to the Swedish Navy by the Swedish Defence Materiel Administration (known as the FMV, or Försvarets materielverk).
+The two ships were equipped with underwater and surface/air sensors fully integrated.
 However, the only weapon that had been integrated and test-fired on the ships was still the Bofors 57 Mk3 gun.
-The FMV calls this version 4, which aims to get the ships into service and start training crews.
+It is known as the standard 4 by the FMV.

-Version 5 is due in 2012 and is intended to supplement the ships with mine clearance systems, helicopter landing capability (only K31 is certified to date), anti-surface ship missiles, and additional stealth adaptation.
-Visby was the first of the corvettes to be upgraded to Version 5.
-On 22 March 2012 FMV reported that the ship had been modified and that the system would be tested before reentering the Swedish Navy by the end of 2012.
+The standard 5 of the class was the one where the mine clearance systems, the helicopter landing capability, the anti-ship missiles and some additional stealth adaptation were implemented.
+The Visby (K31) was the first of the corvettes to be upgraded to standard 5.
+On 22 March 2012, the FMV reported that the ship had been modified and that the system would be tested before reentering the Swedish Navy by the end of 2012.

-Although the design of the ships originally called for the installation of surface-to-air missiles, on 18 September 2008 the Genomförandegruppen cancelled the project in order to rationalize the procurement of defence materiel for the Swedish defence.
+Although the design of the ships originally called for the installation of surface-to-air missiles, on 18 September 2008 the Genomförandegruppen cancelled the project to rationalize the procurement of defence materiel for the Swedish defence.